amd/aocl-fftz/README.md

 PreRequisites
 -------------
 1. CMake - Version 3.10 or above
+2. Linux :
-2. GCC compiler - Version 7.1 or above
+        GCC compiler - Version 7.1 or above (or)
+        AOCC compiler - Version 2.0 or above
+3. Windows :
+        Visual Studio with Clang

 Building on Linux
 -----------------